awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-secret-manager.md

 **Example authorization policy**
 The following example authorization policy allows a component to get the value of any secret on the core device\.
-In production environments, we recommend that you reduce the scope of the authorization policy, so the component can retrieve only the secrets that it uses\.
+We recommend that in a production environment, you reduce the scope of the authorization policy, so that the component retrieves only the secrets that it uses\.
 You can change the `*` wildcard to a list of secret ARNs when you deploy the component\.

 ```
 {